TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 loss of network connectivity to services, the temporary unavailability of a service, or timeouts that arise when a service is busy.
-These faults are often self-correcting, and if the action is repeated after a suitable delay it\'s likely to succeed.
+These faults are often self-correcting, and if the action is repeated after a suitable delay it's likely to succeed.

 Transient faults can have a huge impact on the perceived quality of an app, even if it has been thoroughly tested under all foreseeable circumstances.
 To ensure that an app that communicates with remote services operates reliably, it must be able to do all of the following:

 - Detect faults when they occur, and determine if the faults are likely to be transient.

 - Retry the operation if it determines that the fault is likely to be transient and keep track of the number of times the operation was retried.

 - Use an appropriate retry strategy, which specifies the number of retries, the delay between each attempt, and the actions to take after a failed attempt.